 What’s digital in Digital Humanities?
 The answer may seem obvious, but the previous anecdote demonstrates that it is not, that it could relate to some sort of cultural habits or values as Lisa Spiro argued and not only to something digital.
 The two words and their combination bear ambiguities and ambivalences.
 Both come from Latin, but neither has an easy definition nor a stable one through their history, all the more that there are variations from one country to the other.
 The evolution in the meaning of digital – related to fingers and by extension numbers– after 1943, when it became related to computer technology, contrasts with the concept of humanities, that relates to strong academic and educational Western traditions.
 Digital humanities confronts both: centuries old traditions and relatively recent developments spanning a few decades.

 Questioning the digitality of digital humanities involves scrutinizing these definitions and temporalities and their interplay within the term “digital humanities”.
-In The Archived Web, Niels Brügger notes that many publications about “digital and X” have been published, without much reflection on what digital means.
-If we stand from a particular use of electricity that is at the center of the binary system that is a computer, digital means the use of ‘0’ (no electricity) and ‘1’ (electricity) as an alphabet The problem of such a definition of digital is that 0/1 are to be seen as building blocks.
+In The Archived Web, Niels Brügger notes that many publications about “’digital’ and ‘X’” have been published, without much reflection on what digital means.
+If we stand from a particular use of electricity that is at the center of the binary system that is a computer, digital means the use of ‘0’ (no electricity) and ‘1’ (electricity) as an alphabet.
+The problem of such a definition of digital is that 0/1 are to be seen as building blocks.
 Let’s then follow Brügger:

 In the present context, the term digitality is used to capture the specific ways in which the digital bits are materialized and combined in a concrete media artifact and in concrete texts.

 So, what’s the digitality of Digital Humanities?
 How did (still do) Digital Humanities set up specific ways to transform digital bits, to materialize them into concrete artefacts, and maybe more cultural ones, which is part of Milad Doueihi’s argumentation?
+In a way, we will try to answer Thomas Haigh question in his chapter about Nicholas Negroponte: “What implicit definitions of digitality are hidden in the rhetoric of the digital humanities, and how have they changed over time?”

-There are canonical definitions of Digital Humanities, the oldest one being in A Companion to Digital Humanities (2004)
+There are canonical definitions of Digital Humanities, the oldest one being in A Companion to Digital Humanities (2004):

 Especially since the 1990s, with the advent of the World Wide Web, digital humanities has broadened its reach, yet it has remained in touch with the goals that have animated it from the outset: using information technology to illuminate the human record, and bringing an understanding of the human record to bear on the development and use of information technology.

-This definition – that also describes the transition from humanities computing to digital humanities – outlines However, this provides limited insight into the digitality of digital humanities, as it links the definition of ‘digital’ to information technologies, which might explain the numerous definitions of DH that can be found online.
+This definition – that also describes the transition from humanities computing to digital humanities – outlines how the advent of the web allowed Humanities Computing and then Digital Humanities to broaden their scope.
+However, this provides limited insight into the digitality of digital humanities, as it links the definition of ‘digital’ to information technologies, which might explain the numerous definitions of DH that can be found online.

 For instance, using a database of Day of DH quotes - a yearly event mobilising the DH community –, Jason Heppler created the website What is Digital Humanities that showcases around 800 different definitions of DH.

-Clustering (Hierarchical desending Clustering, based on Reinert as implemented in the iramuteq application)
+Clustering (Hierarchical descending Clustering, based on Max Reinert’s work as implemented in the iramuteq application)

-Figure 1 is a distant reading (a quantitative approach) of those definitions of digital humanities - and there is not much about digitality Where are 0s and 1s?
+Figure 1 is a distant reading (a quantitative approach) of those definitions of digital humanities - and there is not much about digitality.
+Where are 0s and 1s?
 In the end, these diverse definitions of Digital Humanities do not answer our question.
 Might the collective memory of the DH community provide an answer?

 DH collective memory and digitality